itspauloroberto/user-behaviour-data-management/README.md

 # UBDM (user-behaviour-data-management)

-This project is inspired on a coding test of Ignição Digital company.
+This project is inspired on a coding test.
 It's meant to be a application that does manage user collected data by using tags.

 ## Useful informations down here